nepsho/bvalid/README.md

 **BValid** is a api to check the type of data.
 That data can either be function/class or can either be basic data structure
 ## Features
 - Validate type of any data in JavaScript
-- Support in modren JavaScript also
+- Support in modern JavaScript also

 ## Support
 ES5 | ES6 |